 The House of Representatives of Louisiana has adopted a resolution expressing deep condolences on the passing of Charles B. "Charlie" Rangel, who died on May 26, 2025.
 Rangel, born on June 11, 1930, in Harlem, served in the U.S. Army during the Korean War, earning a Bronze Star and a Purple Heart.
 After his military service, he graduated from New York University and St. John's University Law School, eventually becoming a prominent political figure as a U.S. congressman for forty-six years.
 He was the first African American to chair the House Ways and Means Committee and was known for his commitment to progressive policies and advocacy for justice in black communities.

 The resolution highlights Rangel's significant legislative achievements, including his role in the Empowerment Zone program, the Affordable Care Act, and efforts to end Apartheid in South Africa.
-It acknowledges his legacy as a dedicated public servant and expresses gratitude for his contributions to the nation.
-The House extends heartfelt condolences to Rangel's family and friends, hoping they find comfort in their memories of his impactful life and service.
+Recognized for his contributions, he received a Lifetime Achievement Award from the Jackie Robinson Foundation in 2005.
+The House of Representatives honors Rangel's legacy as an exceptional public servant and extends heartfelt condolences to his family and loved ones, emphasizing the lasting impact of his life and career on the nation.